Frequently Asked Questions

 Walk me briefly through your treatment program from admission to discharge.

-Client will admit at Banyan Boca Raton or Banyan Stuart for detox and residential treatment.
-We have other locations nationwide depending on levels of care the patient needs and which location is best for them.
-They will be assigned a therapist, an assessment and checkup is completed and they are admitted into our program.
+The first step in the treatment process is typically detoxing from drugs and alcohol.
+Banyan has many detox locations nationwide.
+Patients will be assigned a therapist, an assessment and checkup are completed, and they are admitted into our program.
 Detox taper will begin and can last for 7-10 days (depending on usage).
-Once detox is complete, client is stepped down to residential care where clients are kept under 24 hour medical supervision for another 14 days to acclimate before transitioning to our PHP program where we offer a real life setting.
+Once detox is complete, patientt is stepped down to residential care where patients are kept under 24-hour medical supervision for another 14 days to acclimate before transitioning to our PHP program where we offer a real-life setting.

-Once detox and residential treatment is complete (Approx. 3 weeks), we will step down the client to PHP at Banyan Pompano.
-Client will receive a Publix gift card for groceries; an additional assessment is completed, and client is placed into our program (Faith in Recovery Program or traditional 12 Step Program).
-Client will be in treatment 5 days a week and will be offered supervised activities on the weekends.
-Client will stay at this level of care for approximately 30 days before stepping down to IOP at Banyan Pompano.
+Once detox and residential treatment are complete (approx. 3 weeks), patients are ready to step down to PHP or partial hospitalization programming.
+PHP treatment is 5 days a week and patients attend supervised activities on the weekends.
+Patients stay at this level of care for approximately 30 days before stepping down to IOP or intensive outpatient.

-Once client completes PHP, they will move down to IOP.
-Client will be in treatment 3 days a week as opposed to 5 days a week.
-Clients are encouraged to get a job, volunteer, and go to meetings in their spare time.
-Once client is close to completing their 90 days at Banyan Treatment Center, case managers will set them up with aftercare close to their home, or if the client wants to stay local, we will recommend transitional housing in the area.
+IOP is a less intense treatment process, usually 3 days a week as opposed to 5 days a week.
+Patients are encouraged to get a job, volunteer, and go to meetings in their spare time.
+Once patients are close to completing at Banyan Treatment Center, case managers will set them up with aftercare close to their home, or if staying local, we will recommend transitional housing in the area.

-After discharge, regardless of where they are, clients will receive phone calls from our Alumni team.
-We offer an event for them to attend once a month and a bi-weekly Alumni meeting held at the Banyan Pompano facility.
+After discharge, regardless of where they are, patients will receive phone calls from our Alumni team.
+We offer an event for them to attend once every two months and a bi-weekly Alumni meeting held at our facilities.